audrum/old-multinstall/README.md

 * Firefox
 * 7-zip
 * WinRAR
+* PDF24
-* Optionally installs Office
+* Optionally installs and activate Microsoft Office, Project and Visio

-Also includes the Windows 10 activator and Office activator.
 The installing of those programs is made installing and invoking [Chocolatey](https://chocolatey.org/).

 ## Office 2019